Mapping the French mathematical optimization community (Part I)

 Academics often rely on different metrics, such as the i10 or h-index, to determine how influential is a researcher.
 However, I believe these metrics say little on how close is the researcher to her affiliated community.
 Here, we look more closely on the coauthorship network of the optimization community in France to try to map out influential researchers and to depict the different subcommunities we could find.
 I believe that such analysis could prove useful for newcomers to the community and young researchers like me.

-Displaying the coauthorship network with Gephi
+to generate the coauthorship network with networkx

-• Most of the articles (79%) in our database have been published after 2010.
+- Most of the articles (79%) in our database have been published after 2010.
 We miss the ancient history of the community.

-• We are using HAL, a service used mostly in France.
+- We are using HAL, a service used mostly in France.
 We miss the collaborations with labs outside France.

-• We extracted only the article published under the mathematical optimization (math-oc) tag.
+- We extracted only the article published under the mathematical optimization (math-oc) tag.
 So our analysis will short fall when dealing with researchers disseminating their works in different communities (e.g. operation research, automatics, signal processing, machine learning...)

 Having in mind these shortfalls, we would like now to push further the analysis.
 In the next, we show how to import the coauthorship network into LightGraphs, a graph library implemented in pure Julia.
 We extract the largest connected component, and derive some statistics about it.
 We then stress out the most central researchers in the community by using different centrality measures.
 We will focus on the detection of subcommunities in a future blog post.